emmandecena/emmandecena/README.md

 ### Hi, I'm Emman! 👋

-<p>Emman has lived in the Philippines, Japan, and New Zealand.
-He is a data scientist specialising in energy (petroleum and electricity) markets.
-He also has web development skills using Django.
+<p>I am a data scientist and software engineer specialising in energy (petroleum and electricity) markets.

 Where to find me
 ----------------